HughJeffner/FFRK-LabMem/README.md

 2. Expand the 'Assets' dropdown for the version of your choice
 3. Download the first .zip file
 4. Extract to directory of your choice
+5. Order of operations:
+    1. Setup / config, see below
+    2. Start Emulator / Connect device to USB
-5. Application to run is FFRK-LabMem.exe (it has a treasure-chest icon)
+    3. Start application FFRK-LabMem.exe (it has a treasure-chest icon)
+    4. Start FFRK
+    5. Load up a Labyrinth

 ## Basic Usage
 Extract all files from the .zip file to a folder.
 You can skip configuration files if they already exist to keep your settings.